esa/mo-services-java/README.md

 ```bash
 mvn clean install -P ESA
 ```
 This will download and install the required dependencies and execute the tests.
-After running `mvn clean install` once, the tests can be executed by  Once finished, navigate to the report directory `testbed-mal/target/surefire-reports/` and open `TestDocument.html` to see the test results.
+After running `mvn clean install` once, the tests can be executed by running `mvn surefire:test -P ESA`.
+Once finished, navigate to the report directory `testbed-mal/target/surefire-reports/` and open `TestDocument.html` to see the test results.

 Logs of the test run can be found in the report directory in `zzz_CCSDS_[...].txt`.